 - colored candy inside a cupcake

-- magical potion (a tiny food drop covered with ice, pour sprite over)
+- magical potion (put a food color drop in a cup, cover with ice, pour sprite over and watch it change color)

 - “talking” sorting hat